a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

 of
 [checks](https://github.com/a-b-street/abstreet/blob/83ebc96bb115c263edf3cf5f3567709ca52f2d52/sim/src/mechanics/driving.rs#L1128)
 in the code that I won't repeat here.
-In summary, we require a fixed 1 second duration to perform the maneuever.
+In summary, we require a fixed 1 second duration to perform the manuever.
 During this, the vehicle will exist in two queues.
 Committing to the move requires completion before reaching the end of the road, and nothing in the way in the target lane.